Rack your brains

-The rack was a mediaeval torture device.
+The rack was a medieval torture device.
 The crude but, one presumes, effective racks often tore the victim's limbs from their bodies.
 It isn't surprising that 'rack' was adopted as a verb meaning to cause pain and anguish.
 Shakespeare was one of many authors who used this; for example, from Twelfth Night, 1602:

 "How haue the houres rack'd, and tortur'd me, Since I haue lost thee?"

-The term was called on whenever something or someone was under particular stress and all manner of things were said to be 'racked'; for example, in the Prymmer or boke of priuate prayer nedeful to be vsed of al faythfull Christians, 1553 there's a reference to the racking, i.e. increasing, of land rent:
+The term was called on whenever something or someone was under particular stress and all manner of things were said to be 'racked'; for example, in the Prymmer or boke of priuate prayer nedeful to be vsed of al faythfull Christians, 1553 there's a reference to the racking, that is, increasing, of land rent: